polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 ## Polkadot Network

-The [Polkadot Network](https://polkadot.network/) is a platform that implements a heterogenous ("chain-of-chains") architecture.
-The Polkadot Network is a Substrate-based [blockchain](#blockchain) that serves the role of "[relay chain](#relay-chain)", a central hub in a heterogenous blockchain network that supports the other chains (the "[parachains](#parachain)") by providing shared infrastructure and security.
+The [Polkadot Network](https://polkadot.network/) is a platform that implements a heterogeneous ("chain-of-chains") architecture.
+The Polkadot Network is a [blockchain](#blockchain) that serves the role of "[relay chain](#relay-chain)", a central hub in a heterogenous blockchain network that supports the other chains (the "[parachains](#parachain)") by providing shared infrastructure and security.
 The initial stages of